shayonj/pg_easy_replicate/README.md

 ### DDL Changes Management

 `pg_easy_replicate` now supports tracking and applying DDL (Data Definition Language) changes between the source and target databases.
-To track DDLs you can pass `-track-ddl` to `start_sync`.
+To track DDLs you can pass `--track-ddl` to `start_sync`.

 This feature ensures that most schema changes made to the source database tables that are being replicated during the replication process are tracked, so that you can apply them at your will before or after switchover.